replit/database-node/README.md

 **Dynamic Functions**

-These functions have been added by me.
+These functions extend the normal db functions.

 > `empty()`